jexnator/starter-academic/content/publication/IAC&DevOps mit Terraform/index.md

 ## AWS CDK (Cloud Development Kit)

 ### What is CDK?
-The AWS Cloud Development Kit (CDK) is a development framework for defining AWS cloud infrastructure in software code manner and provisioning it through CloudFormation.
+The AWS Cloud Development Kit (CDK) is a development framework for defining AWS cloud infrastructure in software like coding manner and provisioning it through CloudFormation.

 ![AWS CDK](aws-cdk.jpg "AWS CDK")